ZigzagAwaka/ChillaxScraps/zigzag.chillaxscraps/README.md

 ### Noisy items
 - **Eevee** can be used to make some cute sounds!
 - **Nokia**, this ancient phone will play even more ancient tunes, and you have absolutely no clue as to how it is still working after all these centuries.
+- **Freddy Fazbear**, this strange bear can play some cute sounds when used... but he can get a bit quirky, and not just at night.

 ![Preview](https://raw.githubusercontent.com/ZigzagAwaka/ChillaxScraps/main/Images/chillaxscraps-noisy.PNG)